Ask the expert: newly diagnosed with arthritis?21 February 2022

 We spoke to GP, Dr Natasha Usher about the questions she’s frequently asked by patients who’ve been recently diagnosed.

 Every person’s experience of living with arthritis will be very different depending on the severity and condition/s they are living with.
 Hopefully, we can provide you with helpful resources to give you more information and support.
-Read our latest coronavirus advice and learn more about what to expect from GP services during the pandemic.

 I’ve just been diagnosed with arthritis.
 Can you point me to resources where I can learn more about my condition?